QUT-Digital-Observatory/youte_talk/README.md

 Note, if using the --saveaudio switch, the audio file will be saved in the current working directory with the name `videoId.webm`.
 If you run YouTalk again on the same video, it will not download the audio again, but will use the existing file.

+Note: The webm files served by YouTube are encoded with the [Opus](https://opus-codec.org/) codec, Youte_Talk saves the stream without transcoding.
+Opus has excellent low-bitrate performance for speech.

 ## Whisper and performance